 We support humanitarian initiatives in the United States and globally led by nonprofit organizations and educational institutions that align with our Four Areas of Giving: Care for Others | Education | Hunger & Thirst | Shelter.

-The Foundation does not fund individuals, lobbying, political efforts, or for-profit entities.
+The Foundation does not fund individuals, lobbying, political efforts, for-profit entities, or other grantmaking organizations.

 In accordance with the Founder’s Judeo-Christian religious and moral beliefs, The Foundation will not grant monies to organizations that directly or indirectly, through their subsidiaries, support research, programming and services that disregard the inherent dignity of all persons, from which follows the right to life from conception to natural death.

-The Foundation supports nonprofit organizations and educational institutions.
+No. The Foundation supports nonprofit organizations and educational institutions.
 We do not directly fund individuals.
-However, the Foundation does grant scholarships to individuals through educational institutions.

 Fraud Alert: The Foundation will never ask individuals to send money or provide financial information.
 If you’ve encountered a fraudulent request for funds or a have concerns regarding a scam, The Federal Trade Commission, a division of the United States Government, offers resources and consumer advice at https://consumer.ftc.gov/articles/what-do-if-you-were-scammed

-We are proud to support nearly 200 nonprofit organizations and educational institutions.
-We do not accept unsolicited grant proposals.
+We are proud to support 200+ nonprofit organizations and educational institutions.
+Currently, we do not accept unsolicited grant proposals.

 The Pulte Family Charitable Foundation is wholly independent of Pulte Homes and PulteGroup, Inc. and was established through the personal generosity of William J. Pulte (1932-2018), Master Builder.

-We are not affiliated with the Bill Pulte Foundation or Twitter Philanthropy.
+We are not affiliated with the Bill Pulte of the Bill Pulte Foundation and Twitter Philanthropy.
 Bill Pulte (@Pulte) is not a sanctioned representative of the Pulte Family Charitable Foundation, nor of our founder William J. Pulte (1923-2018).